JEN FISHER, LMFTPresident

 Shelly is a certified Green Belt in Lean Six Sigma process improvement and earned a certificate in Strategic Management from UCSD.
 In 2012, Shelly graduated from LEAD San Diego’s IMPACT class 2 weeks after the birth of her daughter Lucy.
 During LEAD’s capstone project, Shelly and a team of fellow students worked with PHA to develop a strategic implementation plan for the organization.
 Eighteen months later, after stopping breastfeeding, Shelly was in the midst of an existential dilemma and received an email requesting board members for PHA and so it began.
 Shelly has served as the Social Media Chair and Events Chair in addition to her current role as the Development Chair.

-Michelle Clookie is an International Board Certified Lactation Consultant, and Program Coordinator for the Postpartum Health Alliance.
+Michelle Clookie is an International Board Certified Lactation Consultant, and Board Member at Large for the Postpartum Health Alliance.
 She is passionate about normalizing all aspects of motherhood and providing support for families during their parenthood transitions.
 When not supporting other families, Michelle is spending time at the beach with her husband Jeremy, and their three children.

 NICOLE UNSWORTH, LMFTContent Development Co-Chair